WLCB/archive/pages/Projects/metzerott_formatted.md

 "That ain't her name," said George slowly, "her name is Anna Rolf."

-The fat sides shook again."You do as I tell you," she said; "and see here, Louis Metzerott, you eat that apple up, do you hear, and don't give none of it to nobody.
+The fat sides shook again.
+"You do as I tell you," she said; "and see here, Louis Metzerott, you eat that apple up, do you hear, and don't give none of it to nobody.
 Apples is good for boys, they fall in their legs, and make &rsquo;em grow. *Verstanden*?"

 "Yes, ma'am," said Louis, obediently taking such a very large bite that he had some difficulty in disposing of it.